SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ## Need for Presto

-Presto and Pinot are distinct technologies, yet they actually complement each other quite well for conducting and storing ad-hoc data analytics.
-Presto supports SQL, but users can't use it to get to fresh aggregated data.
+Presto and Pinot are distinct technologies, yet they complement each other quite well for conducting and storing ad-hoc data analytics.
+Presto supports SQL, but users can't use it to get fresh aggregated data.
 Pinot, on the other hand, can give us *second-level data freshness*, but it doesn't support flexible queries.

 > **Second-level data freshness:** Second-level data freshness is the amount of time between when the organisation gets the data and when it can be used for in-depth analytics.